Laryngeal cancer (laryngeal carcinoma): Find info & doctors

 Surgery for advanced stages of laryngeal cancer

-Patients need a tracheostoma after surgery and speak through an artificial speaking valve.
+After the surgical procedure, patients need a tracheostoma and speak through an artificial speaking valve.

-Tumour cells may still be present in the body after surgery.
-In order to kill these, radiation treatment is used in advanced stages of the tumour radiotherapy and/or medication (conservative treatment).
+Tumor cells may still be present in the body after the operation.
+In order to kill these, radiotherapy and/or medication (conservative treatment) is used in advanced tumor stages.

-If the risk of surgery would be too great for the patient, the only treatment option left is conservative therapy.
-This is also the case in the earlier tumour stage.
+If the risk of surgery is too great for the patient, conservative therapy is the only treatment option.
+This is also the case at an earlier stage of the tumor.

 In the 5 years following the operation, the patient should undergo regular check-ups.